Excellus BCBS Updates on COVID-19 (Coronavirus)

 CDC Interim Guidance for COVID-19 Antibody Testing

-On May 23, 2020, the Center for Disease Control and Prevention issued interim guidelines for COVID-19 antibody testing, which include the following:
+On August 1, 2020, the CDC issued interim guidelines for COVID-19 antibody testing, which include the following:

 - Serologic testing should not be used to determine immune status in individuals until the presence, durability, and duration of immunity is established.